depp57/portfolio-2024/README.md

 ### Steps:

-1. Create the following Github secrets used by the CI/CD pipeline:
+1. Create the following GitHub secrets used by the CI/CD pipeline:

    - `DOCKERHUB_USERNAME`: Username to log in to the docker registry (DockerHub).
    - `DOCKERHUB_TOKEN`: Token to log in to the docker registry (DockerHub).